Helmholtz resonance: Automotive

-During the early 2010s, some Formula 1 teams used Helmholtz resonators in their cars' exhaust systems to help even out the flow of gasses that were being used to seal the edges of their diffusers as part of their exhaust blow diffuser systems.
+During the early 2010s, some Formula 1 teams used Helmholtz resonators in their cars' exhaust systems to help even out the flow of gasses that were being used to seal the edges of their diffusers as part of their exhaust blown diffuser systems.

 Aircraft

 Helmholtz resonators are also used to build acoustic liners for reducing the noise of aircraft engines, for example.
 These acoustic liners are made of two components: